Heart Attack Symptoms in Men

 As we mentioned earlier, women over 65 are likely to suffer heart attacks, with close to 370000 women admitted each year.
 What was an interesting fact in the survey was the high number of women suffering high blood pressure.
 This number is around 21 million.

 Though rare, heart attacks do happen to the young and healthy too.
-For e.g. a survey in Australia concluded that 0.13% of severe heart attacks occurred in men aged 15-24.
+A survey in Australia concluded that 0.13% of severe heart attacks occurred in men aged 15-24.
 This steadily increased and registers a sharp northward curve when we reach 45 years of age.

 As we can see from the above statistics, heart attacks can happen to anyone and happen anywhere.
 The best possible course is to exercise regularly, eat healthy and live a happy stress free life.